maithaalshaali/neurowaves-lab-documentation/docs/source/4-data/2-datastorage.rst

 If you are unable to access the datasets it means you do not have the permission to.
 Kindly contact us to get permission.

+**Update**:

+- The MEG data will now be stored on XNAT together with the MRI data.

 .. _eeg-fmri-data:

-Update:

-The MEG data will now be stored on XNAT together with the MRI data.

 EEG-fMRI Data storage
 #####################